immcantation/immcantation/docs/tutorials/tutorials.rst

     :alt: Start here: Introductory Webinar and Jupyter Notebook
     :align: left

-For a detailed use example for each Immcantation follow the tutorial *Introduction to B cell repertoire analysis using the Immcantation framework*.
+For a detailed use example for each Immcantation tool follow the tutorial *Introduction to B cell repertoire analysis using the Immcantation framework*.
 This tutorial is based on our introductory webinar.
 It is also available as a Jupyter notebook